-145. The memorandum items are mandatory.
+149. The memorandum items are mandatory.
 These items will be used to assess if changes should be made to the overall G-SIB framework.
 Therefore, it is important to ensure sufficient data quality.
 Comments regarding data quality and availability are highly encouraged.
+A dropdown menu contains pre-built comments on data quality and availability; nonetheless it is still possible to provide open comments by inputting some text in any comment cell.